-Buller District Council receives Government Grants from the New Zealand Transport Agency. which subsidises part of Buller District Council's costs in maintaining the local roading infrastructure.
-Grants are received from the Ministry of Health for eligible drinking water schemes.
+Buller District Council receives Government Grants from the New Zealand Transport Authority, which subsidises part of Buller District Council's costs in maintaining the local roading infrastructure.
+Grants are received from the Ministry of Health for eligible sewerage and water schemes.
 The subsidies are recognised as revenue upon entitlement as conditions pertaining to eligible expenditure are fulfilled.